 "A Plastic Ocean", directed by Hong Kong’s own Craig Leeson, documents a four-year expedition to the five gyres, beginning with the South Pacific Gyre.
 Inspiration for the film came from Jo Ruxton’s initial visit to the Great Pacific Garbage Patch where she discovered that free floating microplastics are the issue rather than a giant floating solid mass.
 In the course of their journey, they found areas in the ocean in which plastic outweighs plankton!

 eXXpedition is a series of all-women sailing voyages to make the unseen seen, from the toxins in our bodies to the plastic toxins in our seas.
 In July 2018, a multidisciplinary crew of 14 international industry experts spent a month sailing in the North Pacific from Hawaii > Vancouver > Seattle gathering samples of microplastic pollution.
 The 3,000 nautical miles took them through the densest ocean plastic accumulation zone on the planet as well as along coastlines that suffer from intense plastic pollution.
-Read more here.
+Learn more about exxpedition: Making the Unseen Seen.

 The Ocean Cleanup hosted a “Mega Expedition” to the Great Pacific Garbage Patch with 30 vessels in August 2015.
 Their vessels sailed in parallel between Hawaii and California, mapping a 3.5 million square kilometer area.
 To date this was the largest ocean research expedition ever, collecting more data on oceanic plastic than had been collected in the past 40 years combined.
 Their findings provide insight on the distribution of the size of plastic debris and indicate that previous missions have vastly underestimated the concentration of plastic.